 It refers to all other users that can access the file.
 Setting permission for others refers to setting permission to the world.
 It simply refers to those who are not the owners or not in a group, i.e. the general public.

 Permissions for Linux Files

 For every file, three types of permissions are applicable to all classes.

 The read permission allows the user to open the file and read its contents.
-The user is not allowed to modify or change the contents of the file.
+However, the user is not allowed to modify or change the contents of the file.

 The write permission allows the user to modify or change the contents of the file.

 This permission allows the user to execute the program or the code.
 If a user is not permitted to execute, then he/ she may read or modify code, but they would not be able to execute it.

 - _: No permission